Broadway Stages: History

 Broadway Stages was founded in 1983 by Tony Argento who turned a rundown movie theatre on Broadway Street in Astoria, Queens into his first soundstage.
 There he filmed commercials, and music videos for musical artists such as Aretha Franklin, Beyonce, Jay-Z, Justin Timberlake, LL Cool-J, Eminem, Whitney Houston, Queen Latifah, Celine Dion, Will Smith, Hall & Oates, TLC, Busta Rhymes and others.

 The company expanded to Brooklyn where additional soundstages were built in Greenpoint, broadening from music videos to television and film production.
 Tony’s sister and current President and CEO Gina Argento, joined Broadway Stages after graduating from college.
 Today the company manages over three million square feet of integrated space including unique locations, production services, and more than 50 soundstages across New York City.

 In addition to New York City, Broadway Stages also has facilities in Pitman, NJ and Savannah, GA.

 Locations and Services

-Broadway Stages provides unique locations and a complete set of services for all sizes, styles, and types of productions, including office space for writers and sketch artists, construction, wardrobe, lighting, storage, equipment, and parking.
+Broadway Stages has its own unique locations, as well as a complete set of services for different sizes, styles, and types of productions.
+This includes office space for writers, sketch artists, construction, wardrobe, lighting, storage, equipment, and parking.